 Inoculation with mushrooms and mushroom spores — for EM fungi

 This is a method for inoculating your nut trees with EM fungi, and it’s relatively easy for a beginner.
-Here, you simply collect the fruiting bodies, such as mushrooms, of EM fungi from your nearby forest and use it as propagules, either by using its spores diluted in water or the whole fruiting body.
+Here, you collect the fruiting bodies, such as mushrooms, of EM fungi from your nearby forest and use them as propagules, either by using their spores diluted in water or the whole fruiting body.

 Inoculation with cultivated root fragments – for AM fungi

 In this method, which admittedly requires a bit of practice and knowledge, you’re going to cultivate the AM fungi.
-Put simply, you’re going to take the soil containing spores or the mycelium you found in the wild, grow it in a pot throughout the season and then harvest the roots and the mycelium at the end of season.
-These colonized root fragments are the inoculant you apply the following year to your fruit trees.
+But, you’re going to take the soil containing spores or the mycelium you found in the wild, grow it in a pot throughout the season, and then harvest the roots and the mycelium at the end of the season.
+These colonized root fragments are the inoculant you apply to your fruit trees the following year.

 You can find the whole procedure for On-Farm Production of Inoculum of Mycorrhizal Fungi from Rodale Institute here.

 Now, let’s see how to bring the rest of the soil food web team on board…